Found near a village in Seine et Marne.

 • Soil richness: ordinary or humus-bearing

-• Use: ground cover, climber
+• Use: ground cover

 • Development: vigorous

-• Growth rate: shoots of 1 metre / year
+• Growth rate: shoots of 1 metre/year

 • Pruning: once a year

-• Pests: very rare (red spider mites, scale insects)
+• Pests: very rare (spider mites, mealy bugs)

 • Diseases: very rare (leaf spots)